Planning to travel with atrial fibrillation?

 - Take steps to prevent blood clots.
 During your plane flight, walk around when you can to prevent blood clots in your legs.
 Your doctor also may recommend that you wear compression stockings.

 - Find medical centers close to your travel destination.
 Before you leave, look at medical centers close to the destination where you'll be traveling.
 Find out what services your health insurance will cover.
-This can help you to be prepared in case of an emergency.
+This can help prepare you in case of an emergency.

 - Check the contact information for embassies.
 If you're traveling internationally, bring the address and contact information of the U.S. embassies or consulates in the countries where you'll be traveling.
 They can help with medical care in the area and offer general advice.